ibm-cloud-docs/speech-to-text/custom.md

 Custom language models allow you to expand the service's base vocabulary. *Grammars* enable you to restrict the words that the service can recognize from that vocabulary.
 When you use a grammar with a custom language model for speech recognition, the service can recognize only words, phrases, and strings that are recognized by the grammar.
 Because the grammar defines a limited search space for valid matches, the service can deliver results faster and more accurately.

 You add a grammar to a custom language model and train the model just as you do for a corpus.
 Unlike a corpus, however, you must explicitly specify that a grammar is to be used with a custom model during speech recognition.

+*Grammars* is available only for previous- and next-generation models.
+It is not available for large speech models.
+{: note}

 For more information about getting started with grammars, see